Coinage in Anglo-Saxon England: 8th to 11th centuries

-The silver penny remained in use into the 8th century, but suffered continual debasement as its fineness was decreased with each new generation of striking.
-This trend continued until Eadberht of Northumbria instituted control over the production of his silver coinage around AD 740, control that was followed by the other early English kings in the years after.
+The silver became increasingly debased in the early eighth century, probably because the Byzantine supply was drying up.
+Fineness improved in the middle of the century with the introduction of a new supply from the silver mines in Melle in southwest France.
+Eadberht of Northumbria instituted control over the production of his silver coinage around AD 740, control that was followed by the other early English kings in the years after.

 In the latter part of the 8th century a new style of silver penny appeared in Anglo-Saxon England, thinner and commonly bearing the names of both the king and the moneyer who had struck it.
 This new type of penny was apparently first introduced in the reign of the Mercian King Offa in about 760.

 From the 9th century, monarchs and their governments gained greater power over the control of coin production, and the designs used by different moneyers became standardised.
 In the 860s, the Anglo-Saxon kingdoms of Mercia and Wessex formed a monetary alliance by which coinage of a common design could circulate through both of their lands.

 During the later Anglo-Saxon period a very small number of gold coins were produced.
 Nine are known, including a gold penny of Ecgberht, King of Wessex, found by a metal detectorist in March 2020.
 King Offa of Mercia minted a gold coin based on the Islamic gold dinar, probably as part of a yearly donation to the Papacy.
 Coenwulf of Mercia coined a gold mancus, followed by later kings such as Edward the Elder, Ethelred II and Edward the Confessor.
 Archbishop Wigmund of York also issued copper stycas and a gold solidus in his own name.